ignfab/voxatile/docs/usage/parameters/TileTasks.md

 place: default:cobble
 ```

-### `fillBetweenHeightmapAndMetadata`
+### `fillBetweenHeightmapAndValue`

-For each model in [selection](ModelSelection.md), fills the gap between a heightmap and an altitude (given by a model metadata) within the model's boundaries.
+For each model in [selection](ModelSelection.md), fills the gap between a heightmap and an altitude (given by a model value) within the model's boundaries.

 If the heightmap value is lower than or equal to the altitude, the placeable used to fill is `placeBelow`, otherwise it is `placeAbove`.